F5Networks/f5-ci-docs/docs/tutorials/bigip-ha.rst

 Manage BIG-IP HA pairs with the F5 Container Connectors
 =======================================================

-The F5 Container Connectors provide platform-native integrations for BIG-IP devices from PaaS providers like Cloud Foundry, Kubernetes, Mesos, & OpenShift.
-The BIG-IP Controllers for these platforms translate native commands to F5 Python SDK/iControl REST calls. [#cccl]_

 You can use any BIG-IP Controller to manage a BIG-IP HA active-standby pair or device group.
 While the platform details vary, all of the Controllers operate on the same basic principle: To provide redundancy, run one Controller instance for each BIG-IP device.

 **For example**: